pranaysahith/terraform-azure-setup/README.md

     a.
 By default a newly created service principal does not have any access.

     b.
 Contributor access has to be provided on the subscription in which resources needs to be created.
+Also, make a note of subscription id.

     c.
 From `Access control (IAM)` blade, click `Add` and choose `Add role assignment`.
     Select `contributor` from dropdown of Role and search by the name of service principal that is created earlier and select the correct service principal.